anton-dergunov/anton-dergunov.github.io/_pages/cv.md

   - Utilized the developed infrastructure for YouTube video classification, improving video ranking quality and click-through rate.
   - Collaborated across teams to improve integration of Video Search results on the main [Yandex Web Search](https://yandex.com/) page.

-- **Senior Software Development Engineer**, [Intel](http://intel.com) (February 2006 - December 2015)
+- **Senior Software Development Engineer**, [Intel](https://intel.com) (February 2006 - December 2015)
   - *Applied research in performance analysis and implementation of performance tuning tools.*
   - Gained expertise in performance analysis of serial and parallel software; algorithmic, threading and machine-dependent performance optimization; CPU and hardware architecture; parallel, concurrent and distributed software research and development (`MPI`, `OpenMP`).
   - Developed a capability to represent knowledge about performance issues in applications (using `Python` code) and their automatic detection for [Intel VTune Amplifier](http://software.intel.com/en-us/intel-vtune-amplifier-xe) and [Intel Advisor](https://software.intel.com/en-us/intel-advisor-xe) products. (`Knowledge Representation`)
-  - Defined metrics and methodologies to identify parts of an application that are best suited for execution on CPUs or for offload to a coprocessor, and implemented a tool for automatic detection.
+  - Defined metrics and methodologies to identify parts of an application that are best suited for execution on CPUs or for offload to a coprocessor and implemented a tool for automatic detection.
-  - Full-cycle development (design, prototype, research, review, documentation, planning, implementation, etc.) of the threading and performance profiler [Intel VTune Amplifier](http://software.intel.com/en-us/intel-vtune-amplifier-xe) from scratch, including major data visualization and data provider components. (`C++`, `Java`, `Python`, `OpenMP`, `SQLite`) Mentorship (5 collegues).
+  - Full-cycle development (design, prototype, research, review, documentation, planning, implementation, etc.) of the threading and performance profiler [Intel VTune Amplifier](http://software.intel.com/en-us/intel-vtune-amplifier-xe) from scratch, including major data visualization and data provider components. (`C++`, `Java`, `Python`, `OpenMP`, `SQLite`) Mentorship (5 colleagues).
   - Implemented a new approach for source-level performance information visualization in [Intel VTune Amplifier](http://software.intel.com/en-us/intel-vtune-amplifier-xe), unlocking new usage models for senior performance engineers.

 - **Lecturer, Research Advisor**, [Lobachevsky State University of Nizhni Novgorod](http://unn.ru/eng) (2009 - 2012)